howerj/liblisp/doc/liblisp.md

     cell.
 * The help for each subroutine could be optionally compiled into the binary itself and stored alongside the subroutine.
+* Hashes could be implemented as an array, the only difference would be a few bits in the header, linear probing would be used instead.
+This could make the internals cleaner.

 #### Modules